mmuratarat/mmuratarat.github.io/_posts/2019-08-21-decision-trees.md

 # Decision Trees

 Decision tree is a supervised learning algorithm (having a pre-defined target variable) that is used in classification and regression problems.
 It works for both categorical and continuous input and output variables.

-Common terms used with decision trees are :
+A decision tree always considers all features and values for every feature.
+This means we could call it a greedy algorithm.
+The way a decision tree decides on which question, i.e. which feature, to ask, is by which question will have the highest information gain.
+In other words, it chooses the local optimal next feature.
+This process can be explained with three bullet points:

+* Calculate impurity at root node
+* Calculate information gain for each feature and value
+* Choose the feature and values which grants the biggest information gain

+Decision trees has three types of nodes.
+There is the root node, internal nodes and leaf nodes.
+However, you might also hear about other common terms, which are described below:

 1. **Root Node**: It represents entire population or sample and this further gets divided into two or more homogeneous sets.  the only node without parents.
 2. **Splitting**: It is a process of dividing a node into two or more sub-nodes.
 3. **Decision Node**: When a sub-node splits into further sub-nodes, then it is called decision node.